ChrisWhealy/wasm_sha256/docs/060-open-file.md

 ## Was That Successful?

-There are a variety of reasons why the attempt to open the file might fail.
-The simplest being that the file simply does not exist.
+There are a variety of reasons why the attempt to open the file might fail; the simplest being that the file does not exist.

-However, a variety of other reasons are also catered for here:
+However, a variety of other reasons are also reported on:

 ```wat
 (if ;; $return_code > 0